MrEnoX/youtube-shortskeys/README.md

 # YouTube-ShortsKeys
 Extenion for YouTube Shorts

-#Features
-Change the button in main.js
+You can change the button in main.js